Benefits of Becoming a GSP

-Gain an Advantage Over Your Peers: Because a BCSP credential is high quality, as demonstrated by its compliance with national and/or internationally recognized standards for certification of persons, most holding it have created an edge for themselves.
-As recognition for BCSP credentials grow among employers, government agencies, peers and the public, those holding one have a competitive advantage for safety positions and assignments.
+Gain an Advantage Over Your Peers: Due to the high quality of BCSP credentials, as demonstrated by its compliance with national and/or internationally recognized standards for certification of persons, most holding a BCSP credential have created an edge for themselves.
+As recognition for BCSP credentials grow among employers, government agencies, peers, and the public; those holding one have a competitive advantage for safety positions and assignments.

 BCSP requires you to create a profile at bcsp.org to start the application process.
 You will need to login for the first time by creating an account through the “My Profile” portal on the right hand corner of every bcsp.org webpage.
-Once you have created your account you will click on the “Apply for Certification” menu button to start your application.
+Once you have created your account you will select the “Apply for Certification” menu button to start your application.

 For a certification with a degree requirement (CSP and ASP), BCSP requires the educational institution to hold institutional accreditation from an accreditation body with institutional accrediting authority recognized by the Council for Higher Education Accreditation (CHEA) and/or the U.S. Department of Education.

 In addition to the academic requirement, BCSP candidates must have professional safety experience.
 Professional safety experience must meet all of the following criteria to be considered acceptable by BCSP:

-Once your application has been approved you may purchase an examination at any time during by logging in to “My Profile” at bcsp.org and clicking on the “Purchase Exam” menu button.
-You have one (1) year from the approval of your application to purchase and sit for examination, and may sit for exam at any time in that period as long as your exam attempts are not within six (6) weeks from the last time you sat for examination.
+Once your application has been approved you may purchase an examination at any time by logging in to “My Profile” at bcsp.org and clicking on the “Purchase Exam” menu button.
+You have one (1) year from the approval of your application to purchase and sit for examination, and may sit for the exam at any time after a six (6) week waiting period from your last exam attempt.
 BCSP will notify the examination service that you are an eligible candidate so you may schedule a convenient time to sit for the exam.